valenwave/image-prompt-dictionary/Characters/KPop Demon Hunter.md

 * **Style Modifiers:** `Valorant agent splash art, Arknights character art, photorealistic, 3D render, cel-shaded animation, Street Fighter concept art.`
 * **Negative Prompts (Optional):** `static pose, symmetrical, blurry, poorly drawn hands, flat colors, simple shading, long hair, smiling, generic background.`

+## [Zoey Blades]

+### 🎯 Subject Identification
+* **Subject:** "Crystalline Shard Assassin"
+* **Classification:** [Character]
+* **Justification:** The character is the undeniable focal point, defined by her dynamic pose, the intense light emanating from her hands, and the swirling energy that frames her.

+### 🔬 Deconstructed Analysis
+* **Core Concept:** An agile, shadow-clad assassin wielding daggers made of solidified, brilliant light.
+* **Anatomy & Form:** A young woman with East Asian features.
+She has a slim, athletic build.
+Her face is sharp with high cheekbones and a pointed chin.
+Her hair is jet black, styled into two small top knots (odango) with choppy, uneven bangs framing her face.
+Her expression is focused and serene, with eyes closed.
+* **Material & Texture:** Her suit appears to be a mix of matte, flexible fabric and semi-gloss, protective plates on the shoulders and arms.
+Her fingerless gloves have a slight leather-like sheen.
+The daggers are the most prominent texture: they appear to be crystalline or hard-light constructs, perfectly smooth with razor-sharp edges that fracture and emit brilliant light.
+The blue trails are ethereal and gaseous, like light-infused smoke.
+* **Color Palette:** A dark, cool palette dominates.
+The background and her attire are composed of deep indigos, charcoals, and blacks.
+This is punctuated by brilliant, high-value light sources: the near-white, star-like glow of the daggers, vibrant fuchsia/magenta accents on her chest and gloves, and ethereal streaks of electric blue.
+Small gold details are present on her wrist/hand guards.
+* **Attachments & Gear:** She wears a form-fitting, dark bodysuit that is partially sleeveless, exposing a shoulder.
+She has black fingerless gloves or gauntlets with small gold clasps.
+Her primary gear consists of two glowing, star-shaped daggers or shuriken, held in a ready stance.
+A glowing magenta emblem is visible on her chest.
+* **Artistic Style:** Stylized digital painting with a painterly yet clean finish.
+It strongly resembles modern video game concept art or splash art (e.g., *League of Legends*, *Valorant*).
+The style emphasizes dynamic lighting, expressive forms, and a strong atmospheric mood over photorealism.
+* **Lighting:** The scene is primarily lit by the objects the character is holding.
+The crystalline daggers act as the key light source, casting a harsh, cool white light onto her hands, arms, and face, creating high-contrast shadows.
+The magenta emblem on her chest provides a secondary, softer fill light.
+The blue energy trails contribute to the ambient, ethereal glow.
+* **Composition:** A dynamic medium shot with the character angled towards the viewer.
+The pose is coiled and full of potential energy, as if she is about to strike or throw the daggers.
+Swirling blue light trails create leading lines that frame the subject and enhance the sense of motion.

+### 💡 Synthesized Prompts & Keywords
+* **Primary Prompt:** `digital concept art of an agile female assassin with black hair in double top knots and choppy bangs, wearing a sleek black tactical bodysuit with glowing magenta accents, she holds two luminous crystalline shuriken that emit a brilliant white light, surrounded by ethereal swirls of blue energy, dramatic chiaroscuro lighting, dark fantasy, dynamic pose, in the style of a video game splash art, by Zeronis and WLOP.`
+* **Alternate Keywords:** `ninja, psionic, rogue, k-pop assassin, energy blades, crystalline weapon, starlight daggers, bioluminescent, ethereal, shadowmancer, void, shuriken, kunai, focused, serene intensity, light weaver.`
+* **Style Modifiers:** `anime key visual, character design sheet, cel-shaded, 3D render (Octane), graphic novel art, ink wash painting, Arcane (tv series) style, dynamic splash art.`
+* **Negative Prompts (Optional):** `ugly, deformed, blurry, noisy, static pose, symmetrical, bright daylight, smiling, friendly, photorealistic, cluttered background.`

 ## [Mira Hunter]

 ### 🎯 Subject Identification